lisp-mirror/cl-tar/README.md

 The `tar` system is a thin layer on top of the [`tar-file`](https://gitlab.common-lisp.net/cl-tar/cl-tar-file) system.
-While `tar-file` is focuesd on reading and writing physical entries, `tar` places an emphasis on reading and writing logical entries.
+While `tar-file` is focused on reading and writing physical entries, `tar` places an emphasis on reading and writing logical entries.

 The practical effect of this is that when using `tar`, any single object stored